jellodomingo/connect_message_generator/README.md

 *USE THIS WISELY*

-A really quick Python script to create connect messages used on the job hunt.
+A really quick Python script to create connect messages from message templates for LinkedIn.

 There are three folders you need to have.
 - connection_messages